Steve-Fenton/stevefenton.co.uk/src/pages/blog/2011/05/html-5-forms-summary.md

     - HTML
 ---

-n case you’ve missed it, I’ve been talking about the new HTML 5 forms goodies.
+In case you’ve missed it, I’ve been talking about the new HTML 5 forms goodies.
 You can catch up by checking out the demo and these handy articles on the specific topics I’ve covered.

 I have divided the information into attributes, special input types, date-related input types and numeric input types – but don’t be put off as there isn’t a great deal to learn.